-The COVID-19 pandemic has touched us all in one way or another, and if you’re trying to minister to those suffering it can be an exhausting endeavor in your own strength.
-Even clinical experts believe in the coming months, there will be a greater need for mental health as people cope with loss, isolation and trauma.
+The COVID-19 pandemic has touched us all in one way or another, and if you’re trying to minister to those suffering, it can be an exhausting endeavor in your own strength.
+Even clinical experts believe in the coming months there will be a greater need for mental health attention as people cope with loss, isolation and trauma.

 Sharing God’s Hope in Crisis

 Some of that may require input from trained professionals.
 There is certainly a place for that, but would you believe that you can have an impact?
 Simply being willing to listen, talk and pray with others in the midst of suffering can play a role in helping people in their moment of crisis.